 if data.scroll != None:

-self.scroll = data.scroll
+self.active_tab_scroll = data.scroll

-That’s it!
-If you try the counting demo now, you’ll be able to scroll even during the artificial pauses.
 As you’ve seen, moving tasks to the browser thread can be challenging, but can also lead to a much more responsive browser.
 These same trade-offs are present in real browsers, at a much greater level of complexity.

 Scrolling in real browsers goes way beyond what we’ve